-NXT Used in DNSSEC to securely indicate that RRs with an
+NXT Used in DNSSEC to securely indicate that RRs with an owner name in a certain name interval do not exist in a

 DNSSECbis.
 Described in RFC 2535.

 PTR A pointer to another part of the domain name space.
 De-